Kepler-42

 Kepler-42, formerly known as KOI-961, is a red dwarf located in the constellation Cygnus and approximately 131 light years from the Sun.
-It has three known extrasolar planets, all of which are smaller than Earth in radius, and likely also in mass.
+It has three known extrasolar planets, all of which are smaller than Earth in radius and orbit very close to the star.

 Characteristics

 Kepler-42's mass is estimated to be 0.13 times that of the Sun, and a radius 0.17 times that of the Sun, just 1.7 times that of the gas giant Jupiter.
 Due to its small radius and hence surface area, the luminosity of Kepler-42 is only 0.24% of that of the Sun.
 Its metallicity is one third of the Sun's.
 Kepler-42 has an appreciable proper motion of up to 431±8 mas/yr.
 Due to its small size and low temperature, the star's habitable zone is much closer to the star than Earth is to the Sun.